Coherent-Partners/spark-python-sdk/docs/sdk/misc.md

 spark.wasm.download('version/uuid')
 ```

-Alternatively, you can pass in the following parameters as an `object`.
+Alternatively, you can pass in the following parameters as keyword arguments.

 | Property      | Type          | Description                      |
 | ------------- | ------------- | -------------------------------- |